Headless ERP Was a Step Forward — Here's What Comes After

 Real-World Applications: Exsited's Approach

-- Multi-channel inventory sync across ecommerce platforms like Shopify, marketplaces like Amazon, and in-store POS systems
+- Multi-channel inventory sync across platforms like Shopify, Amazon, and in-store POS

 Book a walkthrough or Contact us to talk through your options.